-A few months ago, I watched a DVD of Bo Widerberg’s 1976 adaptation of the seventh novel, The Abominable Man, a faithful and efficient conversion of one of the series’ simplest stories from page to screen.
+A few months ago, I watched a DVD of Bo Widerberg’s 1976 adaptation of the seventh novel, The Abominable Man, a faithful and efficient conversion from page to screen of one of the series’ simplest stories.
 It begins with the brutal murder of a terminally ill police officer in his hospital room; Beck and his colleagues know that the victim, Nyman, was a terrible policeman, violent and corrupt.
 So they have to dig back into the records and investigate people who had filed formal complaints against him, quickly narrowing the list down to one, a policeman for whose wife’s death Nyman was responsible – and just as they figure out who the murderer is, he takes to the roof of his apartment building in central Stockholm and starts shooting at any policemen he sees down in the streets.
 While Beck empathizes with the sniper, the police commissioner mounts a disastrous military-style assault on the building.

 Watching this movie triggered a renewed interest in the books, the last of which I had read some 35 years ago.
 It took me a while to dig them out of boxes in the basement, but I eventually found all ten and have just finished reading them in sequence.
 Gloomy, to be sure, but also engrossing.